Gayanukaa/Smart-Fan/README.md

 ## Documentation

-The block diagram above illustrates how the components of the Smart Table Fan system interact:
+The block diagram below illustrates how the components of the Smart Table Fan system interact:

 <img src="proposal\block diagram.png"></img>